Chord types

 These are the three most common types of four-note chords:

-Once again, the terms refers to different intervals.
+Once again, the terms refer to different intervals.
 These chords are often named from the last part, which is the seventh note above the root in the actual scale.

 Five-note chords